Wei Shen (Voiced by Will Yun Lee)

 Wei Shen's handler during his undercover into the Sun On Yee, Raymond Mak warns Wei not to underestimate the triad, in spite of the differences between his experience with the American gangs back in San Francisco.
 Over time, Raymond begins to question Wei's mission, fearing he will turn it into nothing more than a personal vendetta against the Sun On Yee.
 Despite the relay of information from Wei, Raymond continues his duty as a handler, while Pendrew assures him that Wei is perfectly capable of completing his tasks.

-What the Hell, Hero?: Seems to believe Wei is going over to the Triads.
+- What the Hell, Hero?: Seems to believe Wei is going over to the Triads.
 Understandable since Wei is talking about a gang war to avenge his dead Triad buddies and asks a criminal to be released because he is his friend.

 Inspector Jane Teng (Voiced by Kelly Hu)